Lighting control console

 A lighting control console (also called a lightboard, lighting board, or lighting desk) is an electronic device used in theatrical lighting design to control multiple stage lights at once.
 They are used throughout the entertainment industry and are normally placed at the front of house (FOH) position or in a control booth.

-All lighting control consoles can control dimmers which control the intensity of the lights.
+All lighting control consoles can control dimmers which control the intensity of conventional incandescent lights.
 Many modern consoles can control Intelligent lighting (lights that can move, change colors and gobo patterns), fog machines and hazers, and other special effects devices.
-Some consoles can also interface with other electronic performance hardware (i.e. sound boards, projectors, media servers, automated winches and motors, etc.) to improve synchronization or unify their control.
+Some consoles can also interface with other electronic performance hardware (i.e. mixing consoles, projectors, media servers, automated winches and motors, etc.) to improve synchronization or unify their control.